nonnb/nonnb.github.io/STYLEGUIDE.md

 ## Topic Summaries

 - If an article consists of more than 2 second level (i.e. H2) topics, then consider adding a brief summary introduction at the top of the article (under the H1)
-- Use relative anchor links to each of the 2nd level topics
+- Use relative anchor links to each of the 2nd level topics (note that the link casing must be lower case and spaces are hyphenated, e.g. a link to heading 2 "This is a topic" becomes `[This is a topic](#this-is-a-topic)`
 - If felt appropriate, the 3rd level topics can be indented beneath the H2 headings

 e.g.